ramgopireddy/ocp-gitops/README.md

 EOF
 ```
 ### Authorizing GitOps ServiceAccount:
 Upon installation, OpenShift GitOps Operator creates namespace `openshift-gitops` and a service account called `openshift-gitops-argocd-application-controller` in that namespace.
-This serviceaccount is used to apply the manifests on the cluster.
-While this account has sufficient privilages in that `openshift-gitops` namespace, it doesn't have privilages in other namespaces.
+This `serviceaccount` is used to apply the manifests on the cluster.
+While this account has sufficient privileges in that `openshift-gitops` namespace, it doesn't have privileges in other namespaces.

-Since we want to create various resources with the objective of understanding the GitOps applications and how they work, we can go ahead and give this service account a cluster-admin level priviage.
+Since we want to create various resources with the objective of understanding the GitOps applications and how they work, we can go ahead and give this service account a cluster-admin level privilege.

 > **NOTE** in a production environment, you may need to be more restrictive about the role that you bind to this service account and the namespaces you give it access to.

-User the following command to give this service account cluster wide admin role:
+Use the following command to give this service account cluster wide admin role:

 ```
 oc create clusterrolebinding gitops-scc-binding --clusterrole cluster-admin  --serviceaccount openshift-gitops:openshift-gitops-argocd-application-controller